brochington/declarity/README.md

         document.getElementsByTagName('body')[0].appendChild(canvas)

         const render = () => {
+            /*
+                Declarity is fast!
+It has no problems updating an entity tree frequently.
+            */
             requestAnimationFrame(render)
             /*
                 Instead of the setState method being found on the instance of the component,